modular/modular/KGEN/docs/public/programming-manual.md

 In Python all fundamental values are references to objects - a Python programmer typically thinks about the programming model as everything being reference semantic.
-However, at the CPython or machine level, we can see that the references themselves are actually passed _by-copy_, by copying the pointer and adjusting reference counts.
+However, at the CPython or machine level, we can see that the references themselves are actually passed _by-copy_, by copying a pointer and adjusting reference counts.

 This approach provides a comfortable programming model (though which is